Tag Editor for Mac can help you clean up and organize the Music/iTunes library in just a few steps.

 Tips on tagging files for Music/iTunes:

 • Mark a compilation album of songs by various artists as 'Is Compilation,' and enter something like 'Various Artists' in the 'Album Artist' column.
-It will prevent the various artist compilations from being split into multiple identical albums in Music / iTunes.
+It will prevent various artist compilations from being split into multiple identical albums in Music/iTunes.

 • Choose the corresponding value in the 'Media Kind' column for non-music media files, such as a podcast or an audiobook.